 As we cross into Asturias from Galicia, we’ll visit the coastal town of Ribadeo, famed for its Indiano mansions.
 Oviedo presents itself as a cultural hub, known for its Asturian cheeses and cider houses.
 Moving into Cantabria, this coastal region offers lush landscapes with a stunning mountainous backdrop and picturesque seaside towns.
 Bilbao, one of the world’s most beautiful cities, is home to two world-renowned museums – the Guggenheim and the Bellas Artes.
 In La Rioja, we will spend a day savoring some of Spain’s finest wines.
 Our adventure concludes with visits to two spectacular Basque beach destinations – San Sebastian and Biarritz.
 Batu zaitez – come join us!

-Itinerary Galicia & the Basque Country
+Galicia and the Basque Country Itinerary

 Day 1